jaywardell/TimeTravel/README.md

 ### Step 4:
 In your test code, when you need to see what would happen if the code were run at a different time, wrap the code in one of the `Time.travel()` methods.
 Any call to `Time.now()` inside a time travel block will return the date and time passed into the block instead of the current date and time.

+The available Time.travel() methods are:

+    /// Any calls to now() within the timeTravelBlock will report now() to be the date passed in public static func travel(to date:Date, block:@escaping timeTravelBlock)

+    /// Any calls to now() within the timeTravelBlock will report now() to be timeinterval seconds after the current Date() public static func travel(forward timeinterval:TimeInterval, block:@escaping timeTravelBlock)

+    /// Any calls to now() within the timeTravelBlock will report now() to be timeinterval seconds before the current Date() public static func travel(backward timeinterval:TimeInterval, block:@escaping timeTravelBlock)

 TimeTravel maintains a stack of calls to `Time.travel()`, so if you nest one call within another, you can be assured of the proper behavior.

 NOTE: `Time.travel()` will catch errors and not rethrow them, so you should perform any error catchign code within the time travel block.

 ## Trivial Example Usage